Countly/countly-sdk-documentation/a_deeper_look_at_sdk_concepts/current.md

   Some SDK's might have a "clear stored device ID" flag that can be set during init.
 If this is done then the SDK will clear it's stored value and will try to reacquire a device ID value and would behave like on the first init.
-It is generally not advised to use this flag as it can cause user county inflation issues.
+It is generally not advised to use this flag as it can cause user count inflation issues.
 </p>
 <p>